Inclusion & Accessibility

 Biddenden Bowls Club is an inclusive club and our bowling activities are open to all.
 The sport of Bowls can be played by almost anyone and is one of the most accessible and integrated sports readily available to people of all ages and from all walks of life.
-Bowlers with a disability can compete with or against non-disabled bowlers in most situations and "the normal aging process" does not need to get in the way of the enjoyment and competition provided by the sport.
+Bowlers with a disability or impairment can compete with or against non-disabled bowlers in most situations and "the normal aging process" does not need to get in the way of the enjoyment and competition provided by the sport.

 Please also visit our sub page on Dementia Friends